 Brenau University is a Microsoft campus.
 Most documents professors provide will be in a format compatible with this software.
 Your professors will expect online students to have access to the commonly used programs Microsoft Word, Excel, and PowerPoint.
 You may obtain educational pricing for these items in some online stores.

 - Advising is required for all Brenau University students.
 Online students will be advised prior to registering for classes the first time.
 After the initial advising session, students are able to register themselves for classes via CampusWEB using a secure login.
 Advisors are available to support you as needed throughout your academic program.

-- Complaints and questions regarding online policies and procedures should be addressed to the Online College director.
+- Complaints and questions regarding online policies and procedures should be addressed to the Online College.
 If the issue pertains to a specific online class, please first approach the professor.
 If unable to resolve the matter to your satisfaction, write the academic department chair a letter or email.
 If still dissatisfied, write the dean of the school offering the course.
 Final grade appeals are handled in this same manner.
 The Online College will assist as needed.

 - Course evaluations are available online near the end of each class session.
 We strongly encourage students to complete these surveys for all courses.
 Students’ final course grade for a class will be available via CampusWEB once an evaluation is received for that class.

 - Honor Code: I promise to uphold the Brenau University honor code by refraining from every form of dishonesty and cheating in university life, and will strive to create a spirit of honesty and honor.
 Failure to do so is considered a breach of trust toward the faculty and student body.
 I accept this commitment as a personal responsibility to refrain from and to report all forms of dishonesty and cheating.